Skip to content

 curl -L https://raw.githubusercontent.com/oneclickvirt/oneclickvirt/refs/heads/main/install.sh -o install.sh && chmod +x install.sh

-Interactive environment installation:
+Interactive environment installation

-./install.sh
+./install.sh env

-Non-interactive environment installation:
+Non-interactive environment installation

-noninteractive=true ./install.sh
+noninteractive=true ./install.sh env

 Installation directory: /opt/oneclickvirt